 In terms of their performance and cameras, the iPhone XS, XS Max and XR appear to be more similar than their prices might suggest (except in mobile data speeds for the slower iPhone XR).
-The biggest difference, come in both in price and size, where you're paying a pretty penny for having the biggest, boldest display in the iPhone XS Max.
+The biggest differences come in both in price and size, where you're paying a pretty penny for having the biggest, boldest display in the iPhone XS Max.
 The other big difference is that the iPhone XR's camera doesn't offer optical zoom.

 The last significant difference is in battery life, where the iPhone XR beats both the iPhone XS and XS Max.
-If you want a modern iPhone design without splurging, the XR is definitely the phone to consider — though we still don't think you should choose it in favor of the iPhone 11 without a deal unless you're looking to save every cent you can on your next handset.
+If you want a modern iPhone design without splurging, the XR is definitely the phone to consider — though we still don't think you should choose it in favor of the iPhone 11 or iPhone 12 without a deal unless you're looking to save every cent you can on your next handset.